Science

 Our Curriculum

-We follow the Science Bug scheme, which sets out the aims and programmes of study for Science ensuring that our curriculum coverage is consistent across year groups and key stages, whilst also ensuring that disciplinary knowledge is built upon each year.
+We follow the Twinkl Science scheme, which sets out the aims and programmes of study for Science ensuring that our curriculum coverage is consistent across year groups and key stages, whilst also ensuring that disciplinary knowledge is built upon each year.
 The purpose of this, is to ensure that all teachers are able to support pupils in developing their own knowledge and understanding about Science, resulting in them being able to make appropriate links to learning within the community and throughout their lives.

 Primary Curriculum